dolthub/dolt-workbench/README.md

 ### Branch navigation

 A branch adds non-distributed, write isolation to your database.
-If you have a set of database changes that logically should be grouped together or reviewed together, you make those changes on a branch.
+If you have a set of database changes that logically should be grouped or reviewed together, you make those changes on a branch.

 ![Branch navigation](./images/branches.png)